+A common mental health issue not often discussed is bipolar disorder in veterans.
 It’s no secret that many veterans experience traumatic events and circumstances that would be unusual in the civilian world.
 The effect of these experiences on veterans often ends up as mental health issues, which, thankfully, in many cases, can be lessened or even cured with treatment.
-One of these mental health issues is commonly known as Bipolar Disorder and can be seen in veterans after returning home.

 What is Bipolar Disorder?

 Understanding bipolar disorder in veterans is important for knowing what to get help in.
 This is a chronic mental illness that is generally diagnosed in adulthood, with most people showing symptoms before.
 Those suffering from this disorder will experience extremes in moods, both high and low.
 On the high side (mania), there is increased energy, fast speech, higher self-esteem, racing thoughts, and impaired judgment.
 These combine to interfere with the ability to work well or perform socially.
 This is alternated by the low side, in which there are often periods of crippling depression.

 There are generally two types of bipolar disorder determined by the severity of the symptoms.
 Type 1 is the most severe, and Type 2 is less severe.
 However, there is also a third type that is much rarer.
 It is called “cyclothymia” and is characterized by less obvious symptoms than Type 1 and 2.

 The greatest danger of bipolar is the high amount of suicide attempts recorded by those who suffer from the disorder.
 Nearly half of those affected attempt suicide, with around 15% succeeding.

 Bipolar disorder in veterans can develop from their exposure to high-stress situations, with the symptoms increasing as those stressful situations accumulate.
 Once a service-member is diagnosed with bipolar disorder, they are generally determined to be unfit for service and will receive a medical discharge.